ni/data-record-ad/docs/IO Plugin Tutorial/2 - Random Number Logger.md

 # Create Data Sink IO Plugin - Text File
 ## Create Project
 Launch LabVIEW and create a new _ADAS IO Plugin Template_ project.
 Complete the information for the template as provided.
-The IO Plugin Name should be RandomNumberLogger.
+The IO Plugin Name should be _RandomNumberLogger_.
 The IO Plugin Directory should be _\<Checkout Directory>/IO Plugins/RandomNumberLogger_.
 It is also a good idea to update the icon to be more representative of the plugin purpose.
 When you are finished updating the information, select Finish.

 ![image](https://user-images.githubusercontent.com/15633959/176764681-25bb4e67-04ba-41d3-889c-61b45672a219.png)